|View from Residence Hall towards the school entrance, ca. 1930's. Note the young blue cedar tree on the right, which now towers over the campus.|

 |David Jackson (1962-1966)|

-Following a successful career as teacher and administrator at Fountain Valley School, where he had been Acting Headmaster prior to accepting his appointment to become Branson’s fourth head, David Jackson took the reins in the fall of 1962.
+Following a successful career as teacher and administrator at Fountain Valley School, where he had been Acting Headmaster prior to accepting his appointment to become Branson’s fifth head, David Jackson took the reins in the fall of 1962.
 A graduate of Williams College, Jackson set out to meet the challenges facing a boarding school in the early 1960s, when cultural change and mounting social and political tumult threatened institutions across America.
 Jackson, a man of compassion and with a special concern for youth, placed great emphasis upon personal excellence, strengthened the faculty, and sought ways to invigorate the traditional curriculum, and in the process School enrollment jumped to the largest its history, with 171 students in the fall of 1964.
 Modernizing continued during Jackson’s tenure with the construction of two buildings on campus for teacher housing and the completion of the new dining hall at the entrance to the campus.
 In 1966 David Jackson would depart to accept the leadership of the newly established Santa Fe Preparatory School in Santa Fe, New Mexico.

 |H.L.
 Richardson (1966-1982)|